 The next step is setting a password for your new wallet.
 We require a password and there is no way to opt out, but you can always enter something like "password" or "123456" if you wish.
-This is also required for hardware and watch-only wallets, where there is no key or seed word data to encrypt.
+For now this is also required for hardware and watch-only wallets, where there is no key or seed word data to encrypt.